 On September 9, 2014 and November 25, 2014, shareholder derivative actions were filed in the Superior Court of California, County of Yolo (Case No. CV14-1481) and the U.S. District Court for the Eastern District of California (Case No. 1:14-cv-02779-JAM-CKD), purportedly on our behalf, against certain current and former officers and members of our board of directors (the "2014 Derivative Actions").
 The plaintiffs in the 2014 Derivative Actions allege that the defendants breached their fiduciary duties, committed waste, were unjustly enriched and aided and abetted breaches of fiduciary duty by causing us to issue allegedly false and misleading statements.
-The issues in the 2014 Derivative Actions overlap substantially with those at issue in the Class Action described above.
-The plaintiffs in the 2014 Derivative Actions seek, purportedly on behalf of us, an unspecified award of damages including, but not limited to, various corporate governance reforms, an award of restitution, an award of reasonable costs and expenses, including attorneys' fees, and other further relief as the Courts may deem just and proper.
-The Courts have granted the parties' stipulations to defer litigation activity, subject to certain conditions and pending certain developments in the Class Action.

 On October 14, 2015, a shareholder derivative action was filed in the Superior Court of California, County of Yolo (Case No. CV15-1423), purportedly on our behalf, against certain current and former officers and members of our board of directors and our independent registered public accounting firm (the "2015 Derivative Action," and with the 2014 Derivative Actions, the "Derivative Actions").
-The plaintiff in the 2015 Derivative Action alleges that the director and officer defendants breached their fiduciary duties, committed waste and were unjustly enriched by causing us to issue allegedly false and misleading statements.
-The plaintiff in the 2015 Derivative Action also alleges that our independent registered public accounting firm committed professional negligence and malpractice.
-The issues in the 2015 Derivative Action overlap substantially with those at issue in the 2014 Derivative Actions and the Class Action described above.
-On February 5, 2016, the Court approved a stipulation between the parties deferring action pending the outcome of a mediation proceeding, and ordered the parties to provide a status update on May 5, 2016.
-Given the preliminary nature of the Derivative Actions, we are not in a position to express any opinion regarding the outcome in these matters.
+The plaintiff in the 2015 Derivative Action alleges that the director and officer defendants breached their fiduciary duties, committed waste and were unjustly enriched by causing us to issue allegedly false and misleading statements and that our independent registered public accounting firm committed professional negligence and malpractice.
+The issues in the 2014 Derivative Actions and 2015 Derivative Action overlap substantially with one another and with those at issue in the Class Action described above.
+On April 4, 2016, counsel for us and our current and former officer and directors, counsel for our primary and excess directors' and officers' liability insurers, and counsel for the Derivative Action plaintiffs attended a private mediation before Jed